 Science break: How are the terraces formed?
 It starts with water from rain and snow that sinks into the earth and meets a geothermal heat source like a magma chamber.
 The liquid boils and rises to the surface, mixing with carbon dioxide, which dissolves calcium carbonate from the limestone.
 The water bursts forth above ground, transplanting the mineral to the surface.
 As the water cools, it deposits the calcium carbonate in thin layers that build up over time in the form of otherworldly terraces.

 Below Canary Spring are the circular terraces of Trail Springs and Canary Spring.
-This quarter-mile long stretch of boardwalk ends at the edge of Canary Spring, where awesome white and orange terraces drop some twenty feet.
+The quarter-mile long stretch of boardwalk that you are on ends at the edge of Canary Spring, where awesome white and orange terraces drop some twenty feet.
 Steaming water flows down the terrace, a sign that Canary Spring is still growing and is actually overtaking trees and a few inches of the boardwalk.

 Return to the parking area off Upper Terrace Drive and hike in the other direction.
-There is a short flight of steps leading to an overlook of New Blue Spring just before a boardwalk that descends to a loop through the Lower Terraces that can be covered in 3/4 of a mile.
+A short flight of steps leads to an overlook of New Blue Spring just before a boardwalk that descends to a loop through the Lower Terraces that can be covered in 3/4 of a mile.
 Hiking counterclockwise, the trail passes Mound and Jupiter Terraces, rounds Minerva Terrace, looks down on Palette Spring, and ends by circling past Cleopatra Terrace, a proud orange feature that stands off by itself.

 The loop around the Lower Terraces can also be reached from below via boardwalk staircases starting from parking areas alongside Liberty Cap.
 You may hike down to Liberty Cap and Palette Spring via these steps, or start your hike from the bottom and work your way up to the Lower Terraces and on to the Main Terrace.
 Those starting from the top may wish to return to the parking area on Upper Terrace Drive and then drive down to the parking areas next to Liberty Cap for a quick look at the features at the bottom of Mammoth Hot Springs.